microsoft/TypeScript-Handbook/pages/Functions.md

 ```

 share the same type `(firstName: string, lastName?: string) => string`.
-The default value of the default parameter disappears, leaving only the knowledge that the parameter is optional.
+The default value of `lastName` disappears in the type, only leaving behind the fact that the parameter is optional.

 # Rest Parameters

-Required, optional, and default parameters all have one thing in common: they're about talking about one parameter at a time.
+Required, optional, and default parameters all have one thing in common: they talk about one parameter at a time.
 Sometimes, you want to work with multiple parameters as a group, or you may not know how many parameters a function will ultimately take.
 In JavaScript, you can work with the arguments direction using the `arguments` variable that is visible inside every function body.